9 books every ambitious woman should read

 5. The Glass Universe: How the Ladies of the Harvard Observatory Took the Measure of the Stars by Dava Sobel

 This book from bestselling author Dava Sobel uncovers the achievements and contributions of women in astronomy.
 These women, hired as ‘human computers’ to do maths for their male counterparts, made a number of revolutionary discoveries--but are all too often forgotten in history.
-Sobel recounts their stories in a fascinating and engaging tale.
+Sobel recounts their tatler_tatler_stories in a fascinating and engaging tale.

 6. Margaret Thatcher: The Authorized Biography, Volume Two: Everything She Wants by Charles Moore

 A controversial figure in life and in death, you don’t have to agree with Margaret Thatcher’s politics to respect that she was a formidable woman, striving to succeed in a man’s world.
 Following the UK’s first woman Prime Minister into her second term, Charles Moore relates how Thatcher changed the course of history.